General Frequently Asked Questions

 I got a ticket at the park but I’m a resident!

 Do you have your resident parking pass?
 Enforcement Officers are obligated to issue a parking ticket if they do not see a payment receipt or resident parking pass on your vehicle.
-Please ensure your parking pass is affixed to your windshield in the lower right hand corner (passenger side).
-If you have not obtained your resident parking pass Click here to learn how to get yours!
+Please ensure that your parking pass is hanging from your rearview mirror while visiting the park.
+If it is a sticker, ensure that it is affixed to your windshield in the lower right hand corner (passenger side).
+If you have not obtained your resident parking pass click here to learn how to get yours!

 Rest assured there is a review process in place should you wish to request a review of your ticket.
 Click here to submit an online parking review request or visit your Town Hall anytime during business hours.

 I’m from out of town and visited Innisfil Beach Park but got a parking ticket!
 What now?

 We hope you enjoyed your park experience.
 Enforcement Officers are obligated to issue a parking ticket if they do not observe a payment receipt on your dashboard or your vehicle is not parked in compliance with our Parking By-law.
 Payment for parking tickets can be made here Pay My Parking Ticket or by sending a payment to our office.
 We can also accept payment at our Town Hall by cash, cheque or debit during business hours.

 If you would like to request a review on your parking ticket, you may do so online or in person at our Town Hall.
 If you are not satisfied with the results of our internal review process, you may request a court trial.
 Please note trial requests must be made in person at our Town Hall.

 My blue/grey/green bin is damaged – where can I get new ones?